IlyaSemenov/graphql-orm/docs/pagination.md

 ## Paginators

-The specific shape of the page object and the pagination logic is decoupled and is fully defined by a _paginator_.
+The specific shape of the page object and the pagination logic is decoupled and is defined by a _paginator_.

 The library includes simple `CursorPaginator` implementation which traverses ordered rows with the following shape of the page object: